 Isabela: That's my girl!

-Which doubles as a Crowning Moment of Funny, since Isabela alludes to "What happens when you have kids?" and says in a little-girl voice
+- Which doubles as a Crowning Moment of Funny, since Isabela alludes to "What happens when you have kids?" (namely that she's the last person Aveline should want around her children) and says in a little-girl voice:

 Isabela: Mummy, what's a slattern?

-Aveline: Well then all I would have to do is point at you and say 'That's a slattern!'
+Aveline: I'll just point at you and say 'That's a slattern!'

 Fenris: If there is a future to be had, I will walk into it gladly by your side.